 How to make it:

-Now add the baking soda and remove again.
+Now add the baking soda and stir again.

 Transfer to a container with airtight seal.